Do You Need All Your Thoughts?

 • Do you know how many thoughts pass through your mind in 24 hours?

 Thinking is useful in every area of life, but people go too far with it.
-It has turned into some sort of slavery.
+It has turned into slavery.
 Instead of thinking about what you want, when you want, you think all the time, every hour of the day.

-Every word you hear, everything you see, brings thoughts to your mind.
-The mind is always busy, most of the time thinking meaningless thoughts as a reaction to external stimulus.
+Every word you hear and everything you see brings thoughts to your mind.
+The mind is always busy, thinking meaningless thoughts as a reaction to external stimuli.

 You don’t have to keep thinking when you don’t need to.